 Report

-The audience growth parallel to the marketing growth
+E-sports: audience growth vs marketing growth

 Introduction

-The aim of the report is to show the development of e-sports in the last few years and to prognose the future development.
-It will also contain the advantage investors have, if the invest in e-sport.
-E-sports has had an audience growth of 20 Million people from 2017 to 2018.
-Some business magazines in late 2018 call E-Sport the fastest growing investment.
+The aim of the report is to show the development of e-sports in the last few years and to provide an outlook for the future development.
+It will also analyse the advantage investors in e-sports have.
+E-sports has had an audience growth of 20 million people from 2017 to 2018.
+Some business magazines in late 2018 call E-Sport the fastest growing investment sector.

 Why is e-sports growing so fast?

-To start with, the reason why e-sports is growing so fast.
-The answer is easy, with growing popularity of streaming networks like Twitch or Youtube, there was a new opportunity for gamers to broadcast their competitive events.
+To start with, the reason why e-sports is growing so fast lies in the role of the new, digital media.
+With growing popularity of streaming networks like Twitch or Youtube, there was a new opportunity for gamers to broadcast their competitive events.
 Because at the beginning of professional gaming, no TV channel would broadcast them.
-As a result of the digitization, nearly every kid plays computer games, like billion other people.
-With introducing more players into the professional scene of their favorite game, there is a strong possibility, they start watching.
+As a result of the digitization, nearly every kid that has access to a computer plays computer games, like billions of other people.
+With introducing more players into the professional scene of their favorite game, there is a strong possibility, they will start watching tournaments.

 E-Sports as investment for a company

-As mentioned in the Graph with about 200 million viewers every year, companies could present their products to 0,025% of the world population.
-If only 0,001% of the 0,025% buy a product, the still have sold their product to about 200.000 costumers, they only gained from investing in e-sports for a whole entire year.
-As another result of investing in E-Sports the level awareness of a brand increases.
+As mentioned in the Global E-Sports Market Report, investors may count with about 200 million viewers every year, which means that companies could present their products to 0,025% of the world population.
+If only 0,001% of the 0,025% buy a product, they will still have sold their product to about 200.000 customers, who they will have gained from investing in e-sports for a only one entire year.
+As another result of investing in e-sports the awareness level of a brand increases.
 Many people underrate the marketing influence of electronics sports.
-Football clubs like the FC Bayern München noticed that very early and founded an own e-sports team.
-Keep in mind that football is the most influential sport in the world, which realizes the most money in comparison to all other Sports.
-The behavior of the FC Bayern München, should show many investors and companies how powerful the electronic sport is and how many potentials it has.
+Football clubs like the FC Bayern München noticed that very early and founded their own e-sports team.
+Keep in mind that football is the most influential sport in the world, which realizes the most money in comparison to all other sports.
+The business strategy of FC Bayern München should show many investors and companies how powerful the business of electronic sports is and how much potentials it has.

 Future developments

-In conclusion I can prognose that the audience growth is going to increase.
-The number of big companies sponsoring and investing in E-Sports, is also going to rise.
-Obviously, this means that E-Sport will be more lucrative for athletes, the media and companies.
+In conclusion it may safely be predicted that the audience growth is going to increase further.
+The number of big companies sponsoring and investing in e-sports is also going to rise.
+Obviously, this means that e-sports will be more lucrative for athletes, the media and companies.